The most underrated town in every state

 New Jersey: Frenchtown

-Gloriously quaint, the main area of this small town has a distinctly European feel about it, with streets lined with little cafés.
+Gloriously quaint, the main area of this small town has a distinctly European feel about it, with streets lined with little cafes.
 The town celebrates its French heritage with a big Bastille Day bash in summer and the outdoors is a pull all year-round.
-The town spreads out along the Delaware River and it's a popular place for cycling too.
+The town spreads out along the Delaware River and is a popular place for cycling too.

 New Mexico: Madrid